The Need for Carbon

 **ARFQ-native execution.** Automated RFQ replaces manual quote requests with continuous executable streaming.
 Solvers stream live quotes; the trader accepts the best; collateral locks on-chain; the solver hedges.
 Sub-five-second fills.
 Broker-grade pricing.
 Full on-chain settlement.

-**Community-funded CFD solver vault.** The Carbon Solver Vault (CLP) lets anyone with USDC capitalize the proprietary CFD solver.
-CFD market-making revenue, traditionally captured by a small set of broker-dealer firms, flows back to vault depositors proportionally to their share.
+**Community-funded TradFi Solver Vault.** The Carbon Solver Vault (CLP) lets anyone with USDC capitalize the proprietary TradFi solver.
+TradFi market-making revenue, traditionally captured by a small set of broker-dealer firms, flows back to vault depositors proportionally to their share.

 **One unified account.** A trader holds USDC, opens a long on AAPL, opens a short on BTC, manages both from one account and never leaves their wallet.